 - The skirt was larger and had three “spokes” on the underside of the skirt to provide support.
 These knobs too cracked easily, but in general, they did not self-destruct like the mini-skirt versions.
 Also, the pots used with the third generation bakelite volume/tone knobs had a split shaft instead of a solid shaft.
 And the pickup covers were changed slightly so as to have sharp edges (to increase strength, but often the sharp edges would round due to player wear).
 Also, the switch tip “football” changed to a pear shape.

 - The tremolo tip basically stayed the same shape for all three generations of Stratocaster plastic.
 The only noticeable difference is the slight translucent plastic look the tremolo tip had from 4/54 to 7/54 during the first generation plastic parts era.

-- The Tremolo metal bar has strongly exaggerated bends.
+- The Tremolo metal bar has greatly exaggerated bends.

 - Steel 2 piece tremolo, with 6 adjustable saddles.
-Each nickel-plated saddle is stamped “Fender Pat Pend” (note reissue models are stamped “Fender Fender”).
+Each nickel-plated saddle is stamped “Fender Pat Pend” (note reissue models are stamped “Fender Fender”.
+Fender guitars has now also begun making the Fender Pat Pend saddles again.
+However, you’ll notice that these saddles do not have the tooling marks of the originals).
 The “Fender Pat Pend” is very faint (until about 1962).
 Also, the front edge of the saddle (closer to the nut) is shorter in 1954.
 The Strat was available without tremolo (known as a “hardtail” model) by special order only (and in this case, a special order non-trem Strat is worth way less than the much more common “trem” model).

 - Tremolo block’s string-end ball holes are more shallow.
 These holes were deepened around fall 1954 to accommodate larger string-end balls.
 Also, the side edges of the tremolo block were very rounded.
 This changed in 1955 to be less rounded.